Show All Answers

 The images and renderings in this planning report are for conceptual and illustrative purposes, except where measurements are shown.

 The city has no plans to use eminent domain to acquire property in the Lake Center District.
 However, if a property becomes available for sale, the city may consider purchasing that property.

 At its regular meeting of July 13, 2021 at 7 PM, the City Council will consider accepting the Draft Lake Center District Corridor and Placemaking Study.
 This will involve a public hearing.
 If Council accepts the study, the City Administration will move forward in advancing the One-Year Action Plan outlined in the study.
 Projects will still need to go through the normal budgeting and Council approval processes and there will be ample time for public comments along the way.

 Payments to vendors are batched and processed on a two week cycle.

 The city offers free ACH electronic payments for any City of Portage vendor.
 Payments can be made directly to your financial institution and deposited in your account.
 Electronic deposits are made the same day that checks are mailed.
-Sign up to receive ACH payments (PDF) from the City of Portage.
-Payments to vendors are batched and processed on a two week cycle.
+Complete and submit the ACH Application Form (PDF) to receive ACH payments from the City of Portage.
+Payments to vendors are batched and processed on a two-week cycle.

 Summer bills are mailed by the middle of July and are due September 14.
 Winter bills are mailed the day before Thanksgiving and are due February 14.
 Property owners always receive the original billing statement.
 If the property owner has an arrangement with a mortgage company to pay the property taxes, the mortgage company will receive a copy of the tax bill, provided the mortgage company requested a copy.